MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     _The default Azure Mobile App landing page_

-The mobile back-end is now in place, and it contains methods that double as REST endpoints that can be called from the Drone Lander app to record landing attempts and transmit telemetry data during descents to the Mars surface.
-In a moment, you will modify the client app to call these endpoints.
-But first, we need to think about authentication.
+The mobile back-end is now in place, and it contains methods that double as REST endpoints that can be called from the Drone Lander app to record landing attempts and transmit telemetry data.
+In a few minutes, you will modify the client app to call these endpoints.
+But first, let's talk about authentication.

 <a name="Exercise4"></a>
 ## Exercise 4: Configure the service to support authentication ##

-Many mobile apps — especially enterprise apps — require users to sign in before accessing their services.
+Many mobile apps — especially enterprise apps — require users to sign in before accessing features and services.
 Authentication can be complicated, especially if you wish to use protocols such as [OAuth](https://en.wikipedia.org/wiki/OAuth) and support sign-ins using Microsoft accounts and social-media accounts.
 Azure Mobile Apps simplify the creation of apps that require authentication by providing built-in support for popular federated-identity providers, including Azure Active Directory, Facebook, Google, Microsoft, and Twitter.
-In this exercise, you will configure the service you deployed in the previous exercise to support authentication and to ignore calls from unauthenticated users.
+In this exercise, you will configure the service you deployed in the previous exercise to support authentication and modify it to ignore calls from unauthenticated users.

 1. Navigate to the [Microsoft Application Registration portal](https://apps.dev.microsoft.com/) in your browser and sign in with your Microsoft account.